-- You’ll be influenced to ask the big questions: As humans, we’re innately curious creatures with a tirelessly inquiring mind.
-So many times we’re baffled by the bigger questions such as: How was the universe created?
+2. You’ll be influenced to ask the big questions: As humans, we’re curious creatures with a tirelessly inquiring mind.
+We’re baffled by the bigger questions such as: How was the universe created?
 Why are we here?
 Where did we come from?
 Are there other intelligent life forms out there?
 If there are, what will they be like?
 Astronomy may not be able to give us definite answers just yet (some prefer to get their answers from religious or sci-fi theories), but looking up at the stars does quench our thirst for wanderlust and keeps us on our toes when it comes to asking profound questions.

-- You won’t feel so alone: As you develop a deeper understanding of the Universal laws and patterns that govern the planet and cosmos, you’ll begin to feel a connection with something larger than yourself.
+5. You won’t feel so alone: As you develop a deeper understanding of the Universal laws and patterns that govern the planet and cosmos, you’ll begin to feel a connection with something larger than yourself.
 You’ll experience the Universe as intelligent, loving and harmonious, and you’ll feel supported by its high vibrations.
 Having knowledge about the basic laws of life and energy will give you the ability to tap into cosmic support while manifesting your dreams.
-When connected to this Universal flow of energy, you’ll feel empowered, invigorated, and experience a sense of belonging to the cosmic family.
+When connected to this Universal flow of energy, you’ll feel invigorated by a sense of belonging to the cosmic family.

-So the next time you’re having a tough day, all you need to do is pause, take a deep breath and tilt your head towards the sky.
-As you observe the soothing hues that color the heavens, let go of your worries and allow your mind to drift into a dream that’s filled with wonder, bliss and oneness with all that is.
+So the next time you’re having a tough day, take a deep breath and tilt your head towards the sky.
+As you observe the soothing hues that color the heavens, let go of your worries and allow your mind to drift into sweet reveries of faraway lands floating in our cosmic ocean.

 All my best on your journey,

 Question for you: Do you enjoy learning about astronomy?
-If you do, how has it changed your understanding of life?
+Why is astronomy important in your opinion?